Trust / Identity and access management / 2009-present

 Short Answer

 Okta and the Identity Layer That Made Login an Enterprise Brand is a trust case about Okta in 2009-present.
-An enterprise software brand made identity the control point by turning login, app access, authentication, user lifecycle, and audit behavior into a managed trust layer.
+An enterprise software brand made identity the control point by turning login, app access, authentication, user lifecycle, and check behavior into a managed trust layer.
 Identity brands win when the boring moment is trusted.
 Every login, reset, approval, token, directory sync, and access removal is a brand event because the user only notices identity when it blocks them or fails.

 - Okta was founded in 2009 and went public in 2017.